Matrix in Ebitengine

 \begin{aligned} \begin{bmatrix} 0.5000 & -0.8660 \\ 0.8660 & 0.5000 \\ \end{bmatrix} \end{aligned}

 The horizontal sequences are called rows, and the vertical sequences are called columns.
-If the size is 2, the matrix is called 2D (two-dimensional) matrix, and if 3, 3D (three-dimensional) matrrix.
+If the size is 2, the matrix is called 2D (two-dimensional) matrix, and if 3, 3D (three-dimensional) matrix.
 A 3D matrix is like this.

 \begin{aligned} \begin{bmatrix} 0.2990 & 0.5870 & 0.1140 \\ -0.1687 & -0.3313 & 0.5000 \\ 0.5000 & -0.4187 & -0.0813 \\ \end{bmatrix} \end{aligned}